matt2313/compilerConstruction/README.md

 ## Test Code

 Test code can be found in the `/test/` directory.
-There is also a script for each part that will run all the test files in one go in each part's respective folder.
+There is a script to run all the tests cases at once, as well as a script for each part that will run all the test files for each part's respective folder.